2040 Official Community Plan

 Encourage the retention of service commercial uses in Regional Commercial lands where such uses do not front Highway 97, recognizing the unique role that they play in the City’s economy.
 Discourage the encroachment of office space, and residential uses into these lands.

 Objective 5.7.
-Support the strategic and planned growth of the Kelowna General Hospital campus as the region’s most critical health facility.
+Support the strategic growth of the Kelowna General Hospital campus with supporting services and housing opportunities.

 Policy 5.7.1.
 Kelowna General Hospital.